vaisakh23/Flask-todo/README.md

 [![License][license-image]][license-url]

-Simple Flask Todo App using SQLAlchemy and SQLite database.
+Simple to do web application using Flask and SQLite database.

 ## Installation